 I sincerely hope Mantou doesn't choose either of them

 I wasn't planning to write a review since it's been years since I watched this, but I noticed there were only positive reviews, and I thought I’d share my perspective.The plot, in theory, is actually quite good.
 Mantou is betrothed to Li Tang and in love with him, but Li Tang doesn’t reciprocate her feelings.
 To make matters more complicated, her parents arrange a marriage for her with Brian.
 Then, in a typical love triangle twist, Li Tang starts to realize that he might actually like Mantou after all.
-It’s a classic love triangle setup, and I have to admit, I’m a fan of love triangles — even though they tend to frustrate and anger me, that’s what makes them so captivating.
+It’s a classic love triangle setup, and I have to admit, I’m a fan of love triangles — they frustrate me to no end, but that emotional messiness is what makes them so compelling.
 I probably would have really enjoyed this drama if it wasn’t for the fact that both potential love interests are complete jerks.

 As for the acting, it’s decent — not the best I’ve seen, but certainly not the worst either.
 None of the performances really stood out to me in a remarkable way, though they were serviceable for the story being told.